 When you rent a home, your monthly payments can help you build credit.
 However, your rent money is going to your landlord.
 When you own a home, your monthly mortgage payments enable you to build equity over time, which increases your net worth.

-For the past few years, rent payments for a single-family home have increased 3-4% each year.5 Currently, mortgage rates are at historic lows.
-Buying a home with a fixed-rate mortgage will enable you to lock in the interest rate, so your monthly mortgage payment will remain the same for the duration of your mortgage term.
+Rent payments for a single-family home increase, on average, 3-4% each year.3 Buying a home with a fixed-rate mortgage will enable you to lock in the interest rate, so your monthly mortgage payment will remain the same for the duration of your mortgage term.
 If interest rates drop, you can refinance to further reduce your monthly mortgage payment.

 In the tax world, there are deductions, and there are credits.
 Credits represent money taken off of your tax bill.
 A tax deduction reduces your adjusted gross income, which in turn reduces your tax liability.